The-Marcy-Lab-School-Assignments/swe-sr-5-1-Suru-Afariogun/README.md

 Do some research on the history of when / how classes were introduced into JavaScript and share your findings.
 Your response should include:

-* What version of JavaScript were classes introduced in and when did it come out?
+- What version of JavaScript were classes introduced in and when did it come out?
-* Why were classes introduced into JavaScript?
+- Why were classes introduced into JavaScript?

 ### Response 4

+JavaScript classes were introduced in ECMAScript 6 (ES6), which was released in 2015, to provide a cleaner and more structured approach to object-oriented programming.
+Before ES6, JavaScript relied on constructor functions and prototypes, which could be confusing and less intuitive.
+The introduction of classes improved readability and maintainability by offering a more organized syntax similar to languages like Java and Python.
+It also simplified inheritance with the extends keyword, making it easier to create subclasses without manually modifying prototype chains.
+Additionally, classes helped contain logic by automatically adding methods to the prototype, optimizing memory usage.
+While JavaScript classes did not change the prototype-based nature of the language, they made object-oriented programming more accessible and easier to understand, benefiting developers transitioning from other programming languages.

 ## Prompt 5